ethereum/devp2p/discv4.md

 ## Node Identities

-Every node has a cryptographic identity, a key on the elliptic curve secp256k1.
+Every node has a cryptographic identity, a key on the secp256k1 elliptic curve.
 The public key of the node serves as its identifier or 'node ID'.

-The 'distance' between two node IDs is the bitwise exclusive or on the hashes of the public keys, taken as the number.
+The 'distance' between two node keys is the bitwise exclusive or on the hashes of the public keys, taken as the number.

     distance(n₁, n₂) = keccak256(n₁) XOR keccak256(n₂)

+## Node Records

+Participants in the Discovery Protocol are expected to maintain a [node record] \(ENR\) containing up-to-date information.
+All records must use the "v4" identity scheme.
+Other nodes may request the local record at any time by sending an [ENRRequest] packet.

+To resolve the current record of any node public key, perform a Kademlia lookup using [FindNode] packets.
+When the node is found, send ENRRequest to it and return the record from the response.

-## Node Table
+## Kademlia Table

 Nodes in the Discovery Protocol keep information about other nodes in their neighborhood.
 Neighbor nodes are stored in a routing table consisting of 'k-buckets'.
 For each `0 ≤ i <